 Continue to be active in social networks

 Thorsten zu Jacobsmühlen, who advises companies on recruitment on the Web 2.0 and regularly blogs about the topic, disagrees:

-"Even in the age of Web 2.0, the personal CV, the appearance, the knowledge and, if available, the experience have to convince.
-But the internet offers excellent opportunities for job hunting and career planning.
-But you should know how to use it to your advantage and what you should avoid as far as possible.
-This has become so important that in England, for example, elementary schoolchildren are trying to communicate with social media. "
+“Even in the age of Web 2.0, the personal CV, appearance, knowledge and, if available, experience must ultimately convince.
+But the internet offers excellent opportunities for job search and career planning.
+But you should know how to use it to your advantage and what you should avoid if possible.
+This has become so important that people in England, for example, are already trying to teach elementary school students how to use social media. ”